Written by Mal Webb

 NOTEY: What?
 Like on a guitar?

-WIFI: Oh, you're a bit of a pun gent, it seems.
+WIFI: Oh!
+You're a bit of a pun gent, it seems.

 WIFI: It was implied.